 7. United Arab Emirates (UAE)

-But there’s plenty to do across the other six emirates, including visiting the Sheikh Zayed Grand Mosque in the country’s capital Abu Dhabi, hiking the magnificent Hajar Mountains in Ra’s al-Khaimah, visiting the Al Zorah Nature Reserve in Ajman, and exploring Sharjah (which is considered the “Cultural Capital of the Arab World”).
+There’s also plenty to do across the other 6 emirates, including visiting the Sheikh Zayed Grand Mosque in capital city of Abu Dhabi, hiking the magnificent Hajar Mountains in Ra’s al-Khaimah, visiting the Al Zorah Nature Reserve in Ajman, and exploring Sharjah (which is considered the “Cultural Capital of the Arab World”).

 What Makes UAE Safe